-- 1. The Applicant/Appellant has proposed a structure that, at its highest point, is 43.25 feet above finished grade.
-The Applicant/Appellant has not provided substantial evidence demonstrating that the variance requested is required to prevent the owner from being deprived of privileges enjoyed by other property in the vicinity and under the identical zoning classification.
-In addition, the evidence shows the extent of height requested, a height of 43.25 feet, is not needed to develop the site similarly to other properties in the vicinity under the same zoning classification. - 2.
-An alternative design could lower the building height, which would reduce view impacts to neighboring properties.
-The evidence shows the excessive height proposed, in this highly visible area, will have negative impacts on visual resources and thus be detrimental to the public's interest and/or detrimental or injurious to the property or improvements in the same vicinity and zone as the subject property. - 3.
-Other properties in the area, under the same zoning designation, is limited to 24 feet in height, and allowing this threshold to be exceeded so that maximum TDSF and development can be achieved on the lot, and an unnecessarily tall garage, would constitute a special privilege.
-Such a variance is not necessary, and the Applicant/Appellant has not provided substantial evidence showing granting this variance would not constitute a special privilege.
+1. The Applicant/Appellant has proposed a structure that, at its highest point, is 43.25 feet above finished grade.
+The Applicant/Appellant has failed to establish, much less by a preponderance of the evidence, that the requested variance is required to prevent the owner from being deprived of privileges enjoyed by other property in the vicinity and under the identical zoning classification.
+Similarly, the Applicant/Appellant has not demonstrated that the full extent of height requested, a height of 43.25 feet, is not needed to develop the site similarly to other properties in the vicinity under the same zoning classification.

+2. An alternative design could lower the building height, which would reduce view impacts to neighboring properties.
+The evidence shows the excessive height proposed, in this highly visible area, will have negative impacts on visual resources and thus be detrimental to the public's interest and/or detrimental or injurious to the property or improvements in the same vicinity and zone as the subject property.

+3. Other properties in the area, under the same zoning designation, are limited to 24 feet in height, and allowing this threshold to be exceeded so that maximum TDSF and development can be achieved on the lot, and so the project can include an unnecessarily tall garage, would constitute a special privilege.
+Such a variance is not necessary, and the Applicant/Appellant has not demonstrated it would not constitute a special privilege.
 In addition, the evidence shows granting a variance to a height that obstructs blue water views, and which is beyond that is required for the Applicant/Appellant to enjoy the privileges enjoyed by other homes in the vicinity with the identical zoning classification, would constitute a special privilege.